Waterford City and County Council

-Waterford City and County Council (Comhairle Cathrach agus Contae Phort Láirge) is the authority responsible for local government in the City of Waterford and County Waterford in Ireland.
+Waterford City and County Council (Comhairle Cathrach agus Contae Phort Láirge) is the local authority of the City of Waterford and County Waterford in Ireland.
 It came into operation on 1 June 2014 after the 2014 local elections.
 It is a merger of Waterford City Council and Waterford County Council under the provisions of the Local Government Reform Act 2014.
 As a city and county council, it is governed by the Local Government Act 2001.
-The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
+The council is responsible for housing and community, roads and transportation, urban planning and development, amenities, arts and culture, and environment.

 The council has 32 elected members.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the title of Mayor.
-The city and county administration is headed by a Chief Executive, Michael Walsh.
+The city and county administration is headed by a chief executive, Seán McKeown.
 The administrative centres are Waterford and Dungarvan.

+Regional Assembly

+Waterford City and County Council has two representatives on the Southern Regional Assembly who are part of the South-East Strategic Planning Area Committee.

+Elections

+Members of Waterford City and County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas.